 Prezcobix (darunavir): Like ASC09, Prezcobix is a protease inhibitor, used to treat HIV, in conjunction with a pharmacokinetic enhancer.
 Cobicistat is one such drug, which slows the breakdown of Prezcobix, allowing it to stay in the body for longer and at a higher concentration.
 Johnson & Johnson sent Prezcobix to Chinese health authorities in January to gauge its effectiveness in treating COVID-19.
 The company’s chief scientific officer, Paul Stoffels, told The Wall Street Journal that studying the drug’s effects in ill patients could help researchers find a treatment that works.

 Remdesivir: This drug has gotten more press than many of the other potential treatments.
 It’s a broad-spectrum antiviral, and has been studied as a treatment for Middle East respiratory syndrome (MERS), a respiratory illness that is caused by the same family of viruses as COVID-19.
 Gilead, the company that makes Remdesivir, hoped the drug would work against Ebola, but it wasn’t nearly as effective as two other drugs at preventing death from the disease.
-Some experts are hopeful that it will have more luck with COVID-19, and there are several clinical trials underway.
+A study published in the New England Journal of Medicine found that hospitalized COVID-19 patients that received the drug recovered around four days faster, but the researchers cautioned that “given high mortality despite the use of remdesivir, it is clear that treatment with an antiviral drug alone is not likely to be sufficient.”

 Truvada (emtricitabine and tenofovir): You may have seen commercials for this drug for what’s known as PrEP (pre-exposure prophylaxis).
 When taken properly, it can reduce the risk of HIV infection.
 Truvada is a combination of two antiretroviral medications: emtricitabine and tenofovir.
 Both prevent HIV from replicating, and while they work in different ways, each blocks the reverse transcriptase enzyme needed for reproduction.
 The Sichuan Academy of Medical Sciences and Sichuan Provincial People’s Hospital are conducting the clinical trial for Truvada against COVID-19.